-The Model C uses a pneumatic bag clamp that is mounted on the front of the unit directly above the spout.
-This clamp is used to prevent the valve bag from being pushed off the spout by the pressurized product flowing into the package.
+The Model A uses a pneumatic back clamp that is mounted on the front of the unit, directly above the spout.
+This clamp is used to prevent the bag from being pushed off of the spout by the pressurized product flowing into the package.

-Figure 1-11.
+Figure 1-10.
 Bag Clamp Assembly